 What Are The Symptoms of Detergent Allergy?

 There are several ways to self-diagnose a detergent allergy.
-The most common signs are inflammatory.
+The most common sign of laundry detergent sensitive skin allergies is inflammatory.
 If you have patches of itchy or red skin where your clothes are frequently touching then you may be allergic to an ingredient in the laundry detergent.

 If you have sensitive skin, it is important that you decipher whether the patches of irritated skin could be from chafing or abrasion with the materials of your clothing.